-If you haven’t got a phone, you can browse affordably priced models from the likes of Samsung, HTC and Microsoft, on our pay as you go phones comparison page.
+If you haven’t got a phone, you can browse affordably priced models from the likes of Samsung, Sony and OnePlus, on our pay as you go phones comparison page.

 Alternatively, you can browse reconditioned, nearly-new models on our refurbished phones page.

 Of course, no credit check SIM only contracts are ideal if you’ve been through a difficult patch financially and can even help you to help repair your credit rating.
 But they’re handy for other reasons too.

 If you’re new to the UK, you may struggle to qualify for a contract because you’ve got no credit history in this country.
 But you can get around that with a no credit check SIM only deal.

 By the same token, teenagers and young adults are also unlikely to be accepted by networks for a standard monthly contract because they’re not yet old enough to have a credit history.

 If you’ve moved house frequently or are on a zero-hours contract, both of which can damage your standing with mobile phone networks, a no-credit check contract could be just the ticket.